Statuses in Latin with translation. Quotes in Latin with translation

 Under this banner you will win.

-The motto of the Roman emperor Constantine the Great, placed on his banner (4th century).
+The motto of the Roman Emperor Constantine the Great, placed on his banner (IV century).
 Currently used as a trademark.

 74. In tempŏre opportūno.